Research and Economic Development Strategic Plan

 Elevate UCR's profile and research, scholarly work, and creative activities

 INITIATIVE PROGRESS Promote faculty and UCR nationally through media, awards, and national networks Invest in centers for research UC Riverside Artificial Intelligence ReSearch and Education Institute (RAISE@UCR) established.
-Increase number of CAREER awards Participate in large multi-campus proposals Better track data related to research inputs and outcomes Dashboards have been created Increase multidisciplinary research activities on campus Catalog of all research centers and campus and accompanying guidelines were completed and endorsed by Senate. -
+Increase number of CAREER awards Participate in large multi-campus proposals Better track data related to research inputs and outcomes Increase multidisciplinary research activities on campus Catalog of all research centers and campus and accompanying guidelines were completed and endorsed by Senate. -

 Contribute through research and innovation to the economic development of the Inland Empire and beyond